 If you're thinking about getting a tattoo, you need to know the risks so you can make an informed decision.

-Removal problems: Removing a tattoo is a painstaking process.
-It usually involves several treatments and is often costly.
+- Removal problems: Removing a tattoo is a painstaking, inexact process.
+It usually involves several laser or dermabrasion treatments and is often costly.
 And some tattoos may be impossible to remove without scarring.
+The skin where a tattoo has been removed never looks normal.
 So before getting a tattoo, be sure you want it for the long run.

 The risks of avoiding an MRI when your doctor has recommended one are likely to be much greater than the risks of complications from a tattoo.
 Instead of avoiding an MRI, people who have tattoos or permanent makeup should tell the radiologist or technician in order to take precautions to avoid complications.